elgohr-update/cboulanger-docker-phpfarm/README.md

     docker build -t cboulanger/docker-phpfarm:latest .

 This will setup a Debian base system, install phpfarm, download and compile the different PHP versions, extensions and setup Apache.
-So, yes this will take a while.
+This will take a while.
 See the next section for a faster alternative.

 Downloading the image
 ---------------------